 - shampoos and rinses containing pyrethrins or permoxin, useful for short-term flea and tick control.

 When applying a therapeutic shampoo, the water should only be tepid as inflamed skin can be made much itchier when bathed in hot water.
 The shampoo should only be lathered on to the skin, avoiding eyes and ears.
-Some people put cotton wool balls into their dog's ears to stop water getting in.
-If you choose to do thismake sure you do it very gently and do not force it down into the ear canal.
+Some people put cotton wool balls into their dog's ears to stop water from getting in.
+If you choose to do this, make sure you do it very gently and do not force it down into the ear canal.

-Most shampoos then need to be left on the skin for five to 10 minutes before being rinsed off.
+Most shampoos then need to be left on the skin for 5 to 10 minutes before being rinsed off.
 During this time, keep your pet occupied by patting or, if in the backyard, perhaps playing with a ball.

 After the appropriate time ensure all the shampoo is thoroughly rinsed off, as any residue can become itchy or sticky and cause the coat to look dull when it dries.
 The fur will often 'squeak' between your fingers when all the shampoo residue has been removed.